College Writing Program

 Transfer Credit Policies

-The Writing and Rhetoric Program policy on transfer credit conforms to College policy.
+The College Writing Program policy on transfer credit conforms to College policy.
 Students should reference the Transfer Credit section for details.
 For first-time first-year students, transfer courses may not substitute for WRD 201.
-For information on how transfer courses may apply to the two stage writing requirement please see the Proficiency in Writing: Two-Stage Requirement section of this catalog.
+For information on how transfer courses may apply to the two-stage writing requirement please see the Proficiency in Writing: Two-Stage Requirement section of this catalog.